CEI-lab/ece3400-2018/docs/Grading/Milestone_score.md

 _Milestone 3 will be graded as follows:_

-TBD
-* 4 points: Simulated maze exploration
+* 5 points: Simulated maze exploration
-* 4 points: Real implementation of the maze exploration
-* 2 points: The fastest solution will get an added two points
+* 5 points: Robot which successfully transmits all necessary maze information to the screen

 _Milestone 4 will be graded as follows:_

-TBD
-* 3 points: System that successfully displays the walls in a maze as the robot finds them
-* 3 points: System that successfully displays treasures in a maze as the robot finds them
-* 2 points: Robot that successfully signals 'done' on the screen when the maze has been mapped
+* 2 points: Robot which can successfully distinguish between red, green, and blue treasures
+* 3 points: Robot which can successfully distinguish a square, triangle, and diamond shape
-* 2 points: Robot that successfully plays 'done' on the speaker when the maze has been mapped
+* 5 points: Real implementation of the maze exploration